 Higher Education Loan Program (HELP) repayments are not deductible.

 The cents per kilometre method provides 72 cents per kilometre for travel up to 5,000 kilometres.
 This amount includes all your vehicle running expenses, including depreciation.
-The ATO and your tax agent (if you have one) may ask you to show how you worked out your business kilometres.
-The ATO is concerned that some taxpayers are automatically claiming the 5,000 kilometre limit regardless of the actual amount travelled.

 If your work travel exceeds 5,000 kilometres, you must use the logbook method to claim a tax deduction for the work-related portion of your car expenses.
 You’ll need to keep odometer readings, receipts and invoices to support your claim.